 61. How does oxygen bind to hemoglobin?

-Each of the Fe²⁺ ions in the four heme groups associates with one oxygen molecule
+Each of the Fe²⁺ ions in the four heme groups binds with one oxygen molecule, allowing hemoglobin to carry up to four oxygen molecules.

 62. How does fetal hemoglobin differ from adult hemoglobin?